Insight

 Sample metrics:

 Scoring: Reps receive points based on how close they land to targets.
 Meeting all targets = 100 points.
-Missing conversion target by 3 points might deduct 20 points from final score.
+Missing the conversion target by 3 points might deduct 20 points from the final score.

 This approach combines automated KPI tracking with manual quality evaluation for complete visibility.